-A cloud-based ERP system is pre-configured and ready to use.
-There is no operational time-lag involved, which means a system can be rapidly deployed.
-The subscription fee, which covers all hardware and software costs, and is generally lower than the cost of a comparable local system.
+A cloud ERP system is pre-configured and ready to use.
+There is no operational time lag involved, which means a system can be rapidly deployed.
+The subscription fee covers all hardware and software costs and is generally lower than the cost of a comparable local system.

-There will be up-front capital expenditure on software and equipment, and the system will require expert configuration and a period of commissioning prior to deployment.
+Conversely, there will be up-front capital expenditure on software and equipment for an on-premise ERP.
+Additionally, the system will require expert configuration and a period of commissioning prior to deployment.

 An on-premise system, which is locally installed and managed, can be readily customised to create an extremely sophisticated facility.
 However, this may delay its launch and implementation.
 In addition, system maintenance and occasional failures may mean an on-premise ERP facility is not always continuously available.

 A cloud-based ERP client can expect the vendor to provide regular system updates as part of a rolling programme of improvement.
 This ongoing optimisation means the latest software enhancements will always be available to your business without the need for extensive downtime.